afqueiruga/afqueiruga.github.io/CV.md

 - Usage of modern software development methods for code management, testing and verification.
 Programming methodology focused on developing independent, reusable packages.
-- Theoretical background in mechanics and electromagnetism.
+- Theoretical background in mechanics, electromagnetism, multiphase transport.

 #  Education

 2011--2015 **University of California, Berkeley**
-**Ph.D.** in Mechanical Engineering, May 2015 (GPA: 3.84)
+**Ph.D.** in Mechanical Engineering, May 2015
 Designated Emphasis in Computational and Data Science and Engineering
 Dissertation: *Microscale Simulation of the Mechanical and
 Electromagnetic Behavior of Textiles*